 There is no standard commission for real estate or mortgage brokerage services in Alberta.
-Commissions to industry professionals are negotiable.
+Commissions to licensees are negotiable.

 Wise consumers know that the cheapest deal isn’t always the best deal.
-Before choosing a real estate professional, you’ll likely want to compare the services and fees of a few real estate professionals.
+Before choosing a licensed real estate professional, you’ll likely want to compare the services and fees of a few licensees.
 These interviews can help you understand the range of commission rates available, and the services provided at the various rates.

 Commission is something you can negotiate with your real estate professional.
-Some industry professionals and brokerages aren’t willing to negotiate their commission while others are.
+Some licensees and brokerages aren’t willing to negotiate their commission while others are.
 That’s their right.
 As a buyer or seller, you have the right to work with someone who charges a commission that you’re comfortable with.

-Remember, all payment agreements you enter into are between you and the brokerage, not between you and an individual industry professional.
-You pay the brokerage, which then pays the individual industry professional.
+Remember, all payment agreements you enter into are between you and the brokerage, not between you and an individual licensee.
+You pay the brokerage, which then pays the individual licensee.

-Individual industry professionals cannot demand or accept payment directly.
-If you encounter a situation where an industry professional demands direct payment, refuse the request, and call the industry professional’s broker.
+Individual licensees cannot demand or accept payment directly.
+If you encounter a situation where a licensee demands direct payment, refuse the request, and call the licensee’s broker.

-Real estate and mortgage brokering is a service, making GST applicable.
+Real estate and mortgage brokering are services, making GST applicable.

-RECA requires residential real estate, property management, and mortgage brokerage professionals to have a written service agreement with clients.
+RECA requires residential real estate, property management, and mortgage brokerage licensees to have a written service agreement with clients.
 This agreement outlines fee payments between you and the brokerage.